Die4Ever/deus-ex-randomizer/src/notes/patchv3.8.0.md

 - Moderate map balance changes are now enabled by default for Zero Rando Plus.
 - Randomly moved autoturrets are more likely to successfully move to their new location.
 - Randomly added autoturrets are more likely to successfully spawn in their intended location.
+- Shadows will no longer sometimes be left behind on the ground after NPC locations are randomized.
 - General Map Fixes:
   - Leo Gold (the terrorist commander in Mission 1) will now be fearless in all game modes, instead of only when Goal Randomization is enabled.
   - The conversation with the hostages in the Battery Park subway station (Mission 2) will no longer start as you approach them.
 Instead, you need to actually interact with them for the conversation to begin.